Do CPR Calls Have Barriers?

 - Go to learn.emergencydispatch.org

-- LOGIN with your Username and Password, click COURSES, and click RESEARCH BRIEF
+- QUIZ: LOGIN with your Username and Password, click BROWSE COURSES, click RESEARCH, click DO CPR CALLS HAVE BARRIERS?

-- LOGIN with your Username and Password, click COURSES, click TARGET LESSONS, and click OVERCOMING CPR BARRIERS
+- TARGET LESSON: LOGIN with your Username and Password, click BROWSE COURSES, click TARGET LESSONS, and click OVERCOMING CPR BARRIERS